-The fund is exposed to all sectors of the market (shares, bonds & property) with a maximum of 60% exposure to equities and may invest up to 25% of its portfolio offshore in line with Treasury guidelines.
-Derivatives may be used for risk management purposes.
+The fund is exposed to all sectors of the market (shares, bonds and property) with a maximum of 60% exposure to equities and may gain exposure to foreign assets up to a maximum of 30% of its portfolio (with an additional 10% for African ex-SA investments).
+Derivatives may be used for efficient portfolio management purposes.

 The fund complies with retirement fund legislation.
 It is therefore suitable as a stand-alone fund in retirement products where Regulation 28 compliance is specifically required.